BottlecapDave/HomeAssistant-TargetTimeframes/_docs/setup/data_source.md

 Data sources help group target timeframe sensors together to be fed from a central data source.
 These data sources take a specific shape, but can represent anything.
 To start configuring target timeframe sensors, you'll need to create an initial data source.
 This can be done via the [integration UI](https://my.home-assistant.io/redirect/config_flow_start/?domain=target_timeframe).

 Once the data source has been created, you'll have the following entities created.
 You'll then need to use the [available service](../services.md#target_timeframesupdate_target_timeframe_data_source) to configure the underlying data.
+There are also a collection of [blueprints](../blueprints.md#data-sources) available for loading popular data sources.

 ## Entities